TestL-ab/TestL-ab.github.io/src/pages/docs/functional-decisions.md

 description: Key decisions made when developing the Test Lab functionality.
 ---

-## "Stickiness" of the user experience
+## Consistency of the user experience

-Most A/B testing platforms incorporate some form of “stickiness” into the logic that assigns a particular user or request to a particular feature or experience.
+Most A/B testing platforms incorporate some form of **context** into the logic that assigns a particular user or request to a particular feature or experience.
 This ensures that a particular user continues to experience the same variant across multiple requests.
-But what you want to “stick” to may depend on the type of application and the type of feature that you’re testing.
+But what context you want to provide may depend on the type of application and the type of feature that you are testing.

-Some applications may want every request to be treated as a new user that could be offered a new experience.
-Some applications may want all requests associated with a particular session to be treated as the same user and offered the same feature or experience.
-And others may want to use other characteristics such as an email address or other unique characteristic to determine which feature a user is offered.
+For example, when you are testing a feature that is not dependent on user identity or behavior, such as the color of a button or the placement of a banner on a website, it may be appropriate to randomly assign users to the control or treatment group on each page load or request.
+This helps to ensure that the results are not affected by any systematic differences between users.

+On the other hand, when you are testing a feature that is dependent on user behavior during a single session, such as the effectiveness of a product recommendation algorithm, it may be important to ensure that the user receives the same variant throughout their session.
+This helps to ensure that the user's behavior is consistent across the control and treatment groups, and that any differences in behavior can be attributed to the feature being tested.

+Finally, when you are testing a feature that is dependent on user identity or behavior over time, such as the effectiveness of a personalized email marketing campaign, it may be appropriate to tie the variant to a particular email address or user ID.
+This helps to ensure that the user receives the same variant each time they interact with the product or service, and that any differences in behavior can be attributed to the feature being tested rather than user variability.

 Throughout the Test Lab design process, the goal was **flexibility**.
 In the interest of flexibility, we introduce the `user_id` as part of the [SDK](/docs/sdk-docs) client’s `context` to allow the developer to specify what they want to use to assign a particular experience to a user.
 As part of the client instantiation process, a default `context` is assigned, which includes a unique UUID assigned to the `user_id` property and the IP address of the incoming request assigned to the `ip` property of the `context`.

 If the developer wants this randomly generated UUID to be used to evaluate the feature(s) for the request, then the default context can be used.
 Otherwise, the developer has the opportunity to update the `context` using the `update_context` method, passing a new value to the `user_id` and/or `ip` properties.
+As long as it is a unique string, the `user_id` can represent a random value, a session identifier, or any other identifier that meets the needs of the experiment.

 The value that is assigned to the `user_id` is then used to evaluate the feature.
 Since the assignment logic is deterministic, every time a feature is evaluated with a particular `user_id`, it will return the same value.
-So the value chosen for the `user_id` will determine what the feature “sticks” to in the application.
+So the value chosen for the `user_id` will determine the feature assignment in the application.

 ---

 ## Limiting users to one concurrent experiment

-At its core, Test Lab is an experimentation platform, and the team wanted to ensure that data would not be compromised by running concurrent experiments on a single user.
+At its core, Test Lab is an experimentation platform, and we wanted to ensure that data would not be compromised by running concurrent experiments on a single user.
 For example, if a user were exposed to one variant of Experiment A and another variant of Experiment B, then how would be be able to determine if a user’s behavior was due to exposure to Experiment A, Experiment B, or some combination of the two?

 ### One approach: multivariate analysis